 Popular Skills for Chef de Cuisine

-Survey results imply that Chef de Cuisines put a diverse skill set to use.
+Chef de Cuisines report using a diverse set of skills on the job.
 Most notably, skills in Inventory Management, Menu Planning, Operations Management, and People Management are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Order Inventory.
-Most people skilled in Food Preparation are similarly competent in Operations Management.
+Those educated in Food Preparation tend to be well versed in Operations Management.

 Pay by Experience Level for Chef de Cuisine